-A Master's Degree in Art Therapy is required to become a registered Art therapist.
-With course work from Art and Psychology, this program provides a solid base for students wishing to pursue graduate school.
-Although Art Therapy programs do not typically require specific majors for admission, CUC's interdisciplinary Pre-Art Therapy major provides students with a solid background in Psychology, especially counseling related courses, as well as acquire hands on art experience in a variety of art media and provide the opportunity to prepare an art portfolio (required for admission to most graduate programs).
+A master's degree in art therapy is required to become a registered art therapist.
+With coursework from art and psychology, this program provides a solid base for students wishing to pursue graduate school.
+Although art therapy programs do not typically require specific majors for admission, CUC's interdisciplinary pre-art therapy major provides students with a solid background in psychology-especially counseling-related courses-and helps them acquire hands-on art experience in a variety of art media and provides the opportunity to prepare an art portfolio (required for admission to most graduate programs).
 Course requirements are listed in the section: College of Arts and Sciences, Bachelor of Arts Degree Requirements.